Blue C.R.E.W. - Cops & Rangers Educating Waterloo Region

 Each season an online auction is held for the chance to own special edition warm-up jerseys worn by the Rangers prior to each home game.
-The jersey auction for the 2017-18 season is now closed.
-Auction ended on March 22, 2018 07:22:00 PM EDT.
-Details on the 2018-19 auction are coming soon.
+Details on the 2018-19 jersey auction will be released once confirmed.

 RANGERS PENALTY KILL DONATION, COURTESY OF HEFFNER TOYOTA

 For every successful 2018-19 Rangers penalty kill in the regular season and playoffs, Heffner Toyota donated $10 to Sun Life Financial Kids In Gear.